-There are other ways to tell too.
+There are also other ways to tell if you’re dealing with the ‘real deal’ or not.
 Usually the signs come in the form of false promises or, plain and simple, outright lies.

-Here are the most common you’ll hear:
+Here are the most common of those that you’ll hear:

-Pay now to register for the migration program.
+Pay now to register for the migration program

 This is not how things work.
 You only pay for your visa application when you lodge it.

 Please note: Your migration agent is allowed to charge for their services and most likely will do so.
-These will never come a surprise though.
+These charges will never come a surprise though.
 According to the MARA code of conduct, all charges for services rendered by an immigration agent must be detailed in your contract with your agent.

-This is a ‘once in a lifetime opportunity’.
+This is a ‘once in a lifetime opportunity’

 It might be hard to believe, but some fraudulent agents actually call people to offer them visas.
 It’s then framed as an opportunity not to be missed.
 All to get money out of you!

 Only I can pay the charges.
-Give me your money and I will pay the charges for you.
+Give me your money and I will pay the charges for you

 I am a skilled migration service provider/Australian Government registered/department registered

-The only Australian immigration agents you should deal with, are agents with a Migration Agent Registration Number (MARN).
+The only Australian immigration agents you should deal with are agents with a Migration Agent Registration Number (MARN).
 Do not take any agent on their word only!
 Look for a MARN number on the agent’s website or in their advertising.

 Do not just accept this.
 Your agent is obliged to let you know, in writing, about the progress of your application.
 Ask for a copy of the confirmation letter if necessary.

-Keep in mind though that some applications do take longer than others, so there will be times that your immigration agent won’t have any feedback for you.
+Keep in mind though that some applications do take longer than others, so there will be times when your immigration agent won’t have any feedback for you.

 Why is important to know this?
 Because you don’t want to be a victim of identity fraud – which you could easily be if you give your personal documents to a fraudster.

 Want to know if you can trust our Australian immigration agents?